jdgc/eth-mempool-whale-watcher/README.md

 listen for large ETH movements in the mempool.

 This task will monitor pending transactions and report all movements of ETH over a given threshold.
-I mostly built this as a way to explore interacting with the mempool through geth but it may be useful as a tool for certain MEV strategies or for analytics.
+I built this as a way to play around with geth but it may be useful as a tool for certain MEV strategies or for analytics.

 ## Usage